 Try this On-camera Presenter Technique: Gaze Motion

 Another technique to focus the viewers’ attention is what is called “gaze motion”.
-The viewer will tend to look in the same direction that the people on screen are looking.
-Again, this happens subconsciously; we can’t help but follow the actor’s gaze.
+The viewer will tend to look in the same direction where the video presenter appears to be looking on-screen.

-Advertisers use this technique to get us to focus on objects or areas of the screen that they want us to pay attention to.
+TV Advertisers also use this technique to get us to focus on objects or areas of the screen that they want us to pay attention to.

 For example, a pharmaceutical commercial will probably want us to look up at the brand name and product packaging, not down at the mandatory side-effect warnings that are displayed on the bottom of the screen.
 To do this they will have the actors looking up, and arrange other visual elements of the scene to make sure we are focused on the brand, not looking down at the side effects!

-Think about the different ways could use these production techniques in your video presentations.
+It’s these subtle elements that can help you and your message stand out.
+Think about the different ways could experiment with these production techniques in your video presentations.